 And I texted my friend, whose home was my backup: It’s okay.
 I can stay.

-Queer People Don’t Owe Anyone Shit.
+Queer People Don’t Owe Anyone ANYTHING.

 Over the course of the next few weeks, more blowups happened.
 Confusion at not sharing my feelings, connecting the anxiety meltdowns to keeping this secret – my parents felt lied to.